nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes:**
 * Refer to [Readers' Command Parameters](#readers-command-parameters) for more details about each parameter.
+* Currently, SmartLib does not support finding readers by name and tag concurrently.
 * The search is case-insensitive. e.g `vip` will match `VIP`.
 * The order of the tags do not matter. e.g. `VIP TopBorrower` will match `TopBorrower VIP`.
 * Only the tags are searched.